balazskreith/ntrt/README.md

 *DST_LOST_RTP_PACKETS_X_Y*
 Track the number of gaps experienced for RTP packets sent to port X with a given payload type Y.

-*MAPPED_VAR_X*
-Track a value mapped to an identifier X. (variable X can be changed from a command line)